 Urbana University does not assume any responsibility for the loss of, or damage to, articles of personal property which occur in its buildings or on its grounds.
 Students are encouraged to carry appropriate insurance (either their own or through their parent’s or guardian’s homeowners insurance) to cover potential losses.
 Information about optional coverage plans available from a third party provider is included in new student housing packets.

 Hazard Hall, Sycamore Hall, McConnell Hall and the suites have air conditioning.
 Each student is able to control the temperature in his/her room in these areas.
 While fans are permitted, we do not allow window unit air conditioners.

 Do residence hall rooms have cable?

-Basic Cable is available in each room of the residence hall from CT Communications.
+Basic Cable is available in each room of the residence hall.
 Students with a cable ready TV will be able to access the regular service channels offered.
 Students in McConnell Hall will need to see a member of the Residence Life staff to obtain a network-to-cable converter box (which is the property of the University).